EddyLuten/bhreia.com/docs/lore/timeline.md

 !!! info
     This page is still a work in progress, but the broad strokes are there.

-An over-simplification of the commonly known timeline and creation mythology of the world.
+This timeline is an over-simplification of the commonly accepted timeline and creation mythology of the world.
 These stories were verbally passed down through the generations until writing systems were developed.
 Every race has their own flavor of creation mythology, but this is distilled version of details agreed on by most.

 The passage of time is measured in intervals of 1000 years named Ages (or Aeons).
 See **[[calendar]]** for more information about time.
+Most cultures agree that the world is currently in its fourth Age, and thus younger than 4000 years old.

 ## The First Age: Primordial Deities